iExecBlockchainComputing/documentation-tools/tools/dataProtector/types.md

 `string`

-Number of authorized uses of this `protectedData`;
+Number of authorized uses of this `protectedData`

 ### tag